pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 :::{important} Publishing to TestPyPI vs PyPI
 While you can install from TestPyPI it's not recommended that you publish to TestPyPI as a permanent way to install your package.
-In fact, you cannot, because TestPyPI deletes accounts after a time.
+In fact, you cannot, because TestPyPI may delete accounts after a time.
 TestPyPI is a perfect place to learn how to publish your package and test the installation process.
 But your end goal should be to publish to PyPI once you have figured out your workflow and your package is ready to deploy.
 :::

 ### Time to install your package